ArnabChatterjee20k/py-auth/README.md

 Token = jwt => representing authentication state rather the authentication process itself

+# TODO
+[] Parse the core models into storage db form for various adapter

 # Improvements
 [] Flexible non restricted data schemas -> need to map to the storage layer as well for that we need to interally map